Jump to Main Content

 4. Artificial Intelligence

-Q: Why is the MSIM program adding a specialization in artificial intelligence?
+Q: Why is the MSIM program adding specialized coursework in artificial intelligence?

 In the coming decade, the Information School expects organizational leaders, engineers and designers of all kinds to ask a twofold question: How might AI be used to advance an organization's goals, and how, if at all, should it be used?
 To train the next generation of socially conscious, data-driven information leaders, we will create opportunities for students to learn how to answer those questions.
-A specialization on AI is one step toward providing this education.
+Enabling students to focus their elective coursework on AI systems and implementations is one step toward providing this education.

-Courses included in the specialization in the 2024-25 academic year are listed below.
-These courses may change as the fast-changing needs of organizations shift and faculty expertise develops.
+Courses included in the specialization in the 2025-26 academic year are listed below.
+These courses may change in future years as the fast-changing needs of organizations shift and faculty expertise develops.

 • MT 598 Generative Artificial Intelligence Ethics | 4 credits | Autumn